ErnestVidal1/ErnestVidal1/README.md

 - [GitHub Pages - GitHub Skills](https://github.com/skills/github-pages) (Completed on July 19, 2023) [View [My Repo](https://github.com/ErnestVidal1/skills-github-pages)]  [View [Completion Screenshot](https://raw.githubusercontent.com/ErnestVidal1/images/main/skills-github-pages-certificate.png)]

-## Professional Projects
+## 🌟 Professional Projects by Editorial Phases 🌟

-In my journey as a software developer specialized in document design and automation, the projects I've undertaken can be grouped into several phases.
+**In my journey as a software developer specialized in document design and automation, the projects I've undertaken can be grouped into several phases.
 Each phase corresponds to a crucial stage in the document editing and layout workflow.
-Here they are:
+Here they are:**

 ### PHASE 1: Template Design
 - Original Template Creation in Word